fmtr/hct/README.md

 ## Do I Need This?
 Can't I Do this with Native Tasmota?

 You certainly can.
 But in my experience, the process is so fiddly, error-prone and hard to maintain that it's enough to deter the casual user (as I am) entirely.
-Plus, sharing your configuration, once you've finally got it working, can mean complex step-by-step guides, setting up rules, finding MAC addresses and topics (in Tasmota) - and numerious Blueprints, Helpers and Templates (on the Home Assistant side).
+Plus, sharing your configuration, once you've finally got it working, can mean complex step-by-step guides, setting up triggers, finding MAC addresses and topics (in Tasmota) - and numerious Blueprints, Helpers and Templates (on the Home Assistant side).

 With `hct`, on the other hand, the thorny parts of the initial setup are abstracted away and your final configuration can be shared via a one-liner.